How to Capitalize on Free Esri Training

-Instead of using static maps, geoapps are interactive and support contribution in real-time.
-For example, the community engagement app solicits input from the community for potholes, graffiti and anything location-based.
+Instead of using static maps, Geoapps are interactive and support contributions in real-time.
+For example, the community engagement app solicits input from the community for potholes, graffiti, and anything location-based.

-Esri has a long list of pre-packaged web apps which instantly help you get on your feet.
+Esri has a long list of pre-packaged web apps that instantly help you get on your feet.
 So it’s only a matter of finding your ArcGIS solution and administering it.
-And this is where the free Esri training course “Do-it Yourself GeoApps” comes in.
+And this is where the free Esri training course “Do-it-Yourself GeoApps” comes in.

-While there are hundreds of innovative remote sensing applications out there, this free Esri training course “Earth Imagery at Work” gives you an overview how to put these tools into action.
+While there are hundreds of innovative remote sensing applications out there, this free Esri training course “Image Processing with ArcGIS” gives you an overview of how to put these tools into action.

 There are plenty of reasons to move to ArcGIS Pro and break out of the habit of using ArcMap.
 But maybe you need a bit more convincing?